MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-data-hdfs.md

 ---

-# Import and consume HDFS data files in Microsoft R
+# Import and consume HDFS data files using ReovScaleR

-**Applies to: Microsoft R Server for Hadoop**

 This article explains how to load data from the Hadoop Distributed File System (HDFS) into an R data frame or an .xdf file.
 Example script shows several use cases for using RevoScaleR functions with HDFS data.